 - Effective communication and longitudinal relationships — Enhancing authentic human connection between coaches and learners and within coaching groups as a source of meaning, purpose, and resilience

 - Cooperative inquiry and active listening in all coaching interactions, creating an interactive pattern of discussion where meaning and knowledge are co-constructed, not dictated

-- Individualized support through deep understanding of the Gateway Curriculum and assessments, the WUMS journey, and resources available for WUMS students
+- Individualized support through deep understanding of the Gateway Curriculum and assessments, the WUSM journey, and resources available for WUSM students

 - Guided reflection to guide maximal growth and lifelong learning